 Bookings are essential, book online.

 During the school holidays, Summer Land Camels will be running camel rides every day.
-The café and farm will open 9am to 3pm daily, there is no entry fee and visitors can pat and feed the camels for just a few dollars per bag of feed.
+The farm will open 9am to 3pm daily except for December 25, 26 and January 1 when they will close.
+There is no entry fee and visitors can pat and feed the camels for just a few dollars per bag of feed.

 Hit the bike trails over the holidays